buhrmi/buhrmi/README.md

 Here's a list of things I currently do or have done for a living:

+- Web development with Ruby on Rails and Svelte
 - Chatbot development for platforms like Discord, Twitch, Telegram, etc.
-- Web development with Ruby on Rails and Svelte
-- Mobile development with Flutter
+- Mobile app development with Flutter
 - Browser-based game development
 - Smart contract (Solidity) development
 - All sorts of system integrations